NVIDIA/workbench-example-hybrid-rag/README.md

 ### Additional Configurations

-* Set up your NVIDIA NeMo Inference Microservice to run self-hosted on another system of your choice.
-After joining the [EA Program](https://developer.nvidia.com/nemo-microservices-early-access), the playbook to get started is located [here](https://developer.nvidia.com/docs/nemo-microservices/inference/playbooks/nmi_playbook.html).
-Remember the _model name_ and the _ip address_ of this running microservice.
-Ports for NIMs are generally set to 9999 by default.
+* Set up your NVIDIA Inference Microservice (NIM) to run self-hosted on another system of your choice.
+The playbook to get started is located [here](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html).
+Remember the _model name_ (if not the ``meta/llama3-8b-instruct`` default) and the _ip address_ of this running microservice.
+Ports for NIMs are generally set to 8000 by default.
 * **Alternatively**, you may set up any other 3rd party supporting the OpenAI API Specification.
 One example is [Ollama](https://github.com/ollama/ollama/blob/main/README.md#building), as they support the [OpenAI API Spec](https://github.com/ollama/ollama/blob/main/docs/openai.md).
 Remember the _model name_, _port_, and the _ip address_ when you set this up.

 ### Inference